This article outlines the process of configuring an event-based data logger to capture snapshots.

 Theory of operation

 The Moog Aerospace Test Controller can send a STEP% variable over Ethernet to the Q.station controller.
 The STEP% variable ramps from 0% to 100% for each instruction step of the loading spectrum.
 When the instruction step reaches its endpoint, the STEP% variable equals 100%.
 In other words, the STEP% variable reaches 100% at each peak or valley of the loading spectrum.
-Using an event-based logger in GI.bench, a snapshot can be written to file each time the STEP% variable reaches 100%.

 Event-based logger configuration

-Follow the steps explained in section Snapshot logger with a trigger variable to create an event-based logger.
+Follow the steps explained in the Snapshot logger with a trigger variable section to create an event-based logger.
 Use the Shared Memory channel from the Moog system that contains the STEP% variable as the event trigger.
 Set the trigger condition to == 100.